Maximum Likelihood Estimation (MLE)

 Setup

-Suppose we observe a dataset drawn i.i.d. from an unknown distribution .
-We posit a parametric family of joint distributions and want to find the that best explains the data — assigning high probability to frequently occurring data and low probability to rare observations.
+Suppose we observe a dataset drawn i.i.d (independent and identically distributed sampling). from an unknown distribution .
+We posit a parametric family of joint distributions (note that is vector of multiple features) and want to find the that best explains the data - assigning high probability to frequently occurring data and low probability to rare observations.

-Since the data are i.i.d., the joint likelihood factorizes into a product, we can write the likelihood of the dataset under the model as:
+Since the data was i.i.d. sampled, the joint likelihood factorizes into a product.
+We can write the likelihood of the dataset under the model as:

 Thus the MLE objective is: